GliaX/Documentation/website/README.md

 Content of the page appears below the header.
 For easy formatting, these files use markdown.
 ```

-For help on using markdown, see the [Guide to Markdown](https://guides.github.com/features/mastering-markdown/)
+For help on using markdown, see the [Guide to Markdown](https://guides.github.com/features/mastering-markdown/). <br>
-You can use the *preview changes* tab when editing pages to see your changes before committing them.
+You can use the _preview changes_ tab when editing pages to see your changes before committing them.

 For more information about docs, click [here](https://docusaurus.io/docs/en/navigation)